1981–82 Portland Trail Blazers season

-The 1981–82 season was the 12th season of the Portland Trail Blazers in the National Basketball Association (NBA).
+The 1981–82 Portland Trail Blazers season was the 12th season of the Portland Trail Blazers in the National Basketball Association (NBA).
 The Blazers finished 42–40, dropping three games more than in the previous season.

 Portland finished eighth in the Western Conference; as only six teams qualified in each conference for the 1982 NBA Playoffs, the Blazers did not participate in the postseason.
 This would be the only year the Blazers missed the playoffs between their championship season of 1976–77 and 2002–03.

 Draft picks

 Note: This is not a complete list; only the first two rounds are covered, as well as any other picks by the franchise who played at least one NBA game.